 The Magnet Department will coordinate all recruitment efforts in collaboration with the District to ensure that all families in the Tucson area are targeted.
 Emphasis will be placed on those populations that would support integration as defined by the USP.
-All marketing efforts will be organized and purposeful.
+All marketing efforts will be organized and purposeful. reached and that some populations are not over targeted.
 Recruitment will be year round.
 However, the window from September to February will be considered the priority window for marketing, outreach, and recruitment.
 The Media and Communications Department will be responsible for organization and operation of all community-based marketing and recruitment efforts for magnet programs.
 The Media and Communications Department will support magnet schools in educating prospective families and community partners about specific magnet programs.
 The District strategy for marketing and recruitment includes reviewing and evaluating the results of the previous year's campaigns.
 Details of magnet events will be captured and publicized at both the district and site level.
 Results of efforts will be reported monthly and analyzed in an annual report.